CRPS – RSD: what are the effective treatments?

 Although the main mechanism of action of BP is to inhibit recruitment, differentiation and activity of osteoclasts, these drugs have been reported to modify bone metabolism through effects on other bone cells, such as osteoblasts, in many studies, although the results have varied.

-Why use neridronate: the case study of 2014
+Why using neridronate: the case study of 2014

-The beneficial effects of neridronate led to its approval in Italy as a primary treatment for CRPS, in fact the usefulness of neridronate was evaluated in 2014 in a placebo-controlled and randomized study performed in 82 patients with CRPS lasting less than 4 months, exposed to four 100 mg neridronate infusions in 10 days.
+The beneficial effects of neridronate led to its approval in Italy as a primary treatment for CRPS, in fact the usefulness of neridronate was evaluated in 2014 in a placebo-controlled and randomized study performed in 82 patients with CRPS lasting less than 4 months, undergoing four 100 mg neridronate infusions on 10 days.
 Similar to other studies observed, the placebo arm was exposed to the same intervention after 50 days.
 Of the studies discussed, this was the first study to diagnose patients according to Budapest criteria.
-The mean pain score from VAS in the neridronate treatment group was significantly reduced in the first 20 days, more dramatically to 40 g.
+The main pain score from VAS in the neridronate treatment group was significantly reduced in the first 20 days, more dramatically to 40 g.

 Recent studies have shown that early diagnosis is the key to achieving the best results.
 Despite this, it has been found that CRPS/RSD diagnosis is not easy and that many patients seek the cause of the symptoms mentioned for a long time.
 Another factor that does not simplify the diagnosis of CRPS is the excessiveness with which patients declare pain, which far outweighs the actual perception of it.
 This does not facilitate the path of diagnosis and subsequent treatment of the disease.